Skip to main content

 If you keep your off-season items stored elsewhere, tackle these next.
 Following a similar process, pour through last year’s wardrobe and discard anything in poor condition and donate unused or lightly worn pieces.
 Additionally, this is a good time to take stock of what you have.
 Do you have enough hats, scarves, and gloves for the season?
 Do you need more warm socks?
 Do you have well-fitting and secure snow shoes?
 Take this time to assess what you need to prepare your wardrobe for the cold weather.

-Woman decorating table with Christmas decorations
+Woman decorating table for holiday party

-Getty Images
+d3sign / Getty Images

 Declutter any seasonal decor